emilk/eon/crates/eonfmt/README.md

 eonfmt .
 ```

-You can also check wether or not files are formatted:
+You can also check whether or not files are formatted:

 ```
 # Error if there is an unformatted .eon file that is not in `.gitignore`.